 Google deleted history is not genuinely gone after you, or someone else wiped out chrome history.
 This tutorial is for two different kinds of people.
 For those who want to make sure their google chrome history is truly deleted and for those who want to find out what type of browser history was deleted on a specific computer.

-Even though that the delete function works, there are still some data that are remaining on the computer.
-Recovering internet browsing history is possible if you know what you are doing if you don’t, well here is the article for you!
+Even though the delete function works, there are still some data that are remaining on the computer.
+Recovering internet browsing history is possible if you know what you are doing if you don’t, well, here is the article for you!

 There are five best ways how to recover google deleted history:

-Finding the erased internet history through Desktop search programs
+- Finding erased internet history through Desktop search programs

 Method number 1: Recovering google chrome deleted history through System Restore